 DAVE: It was not something that was ever spoken.
 It wasn’t taught, but it was an undercurrent.
 Those undercurrents are powerful.
 They have a lot to do with expectations and comparisons.
 So she got a comment one time, “Mrs. Orrison actually talks with her boys.”
 I thought that was my mom.
 So we’ve had quite a life.

-NATALIE: That’s tragic though because when you think about all of the richness of relationships that get lost because of our preconceived ideas of relationships between men and women, boys and girls, and our view of each other is so twisted and warped, it’s really sad.
+NATALIE: That’s tragic though, because when you think about all of the richness of relationships that get lost because of our preconceived ideas of relationships between men and women, boys and girls, and our view of each other is so twisted and warped, it’s really sad.

 DAVE: It really is.
 I think we have the desire to go with the easiest path, even though it’s hard.
 So looking for a system to do our work for us is natural, right?
 If someone says, “Here’s how to raise kids…” If you look back thirty years, how many different systems have come up on how to raise kids?
 And why?
-Partly because people are afraid, and partly because people are just plain lazy.
+Partly because people are afraid and partly because people are just plain lazy.
 The relationships are work.
 They are hard sometimes.
 We have homeschooled all these years, and sometimes you feel like you’d rather go bang your head against the wall than take another minute of homeschooling.
 I suspect there’s a lot of people feeling that right now.

 NATALIE: Yes.
 I homeschooled for twenty years, and I haven’t now for the last five.
 We’re obviously back at it again.
 And yeah, I don’t really miss it, I have to say.

 DAVE: Yeah.
 That’s right.
 Or bang the kid’s head against the wall.
 That’s the frustrating part.
-You get angry when you get frustrated, and you’re not able to make that communication happen.
+You get angry when you get frustrated and you’re not able to make that communication happen.
 Then that turns into anger, and that has another whole cost to it.
 That’s what my wife went through.
 She homeschooled five kids in a row and then hit one whose learning style was very different.
 Well, you’ve got five who are still in process of learning their way.
 They are all doing about the same thing.
 Suddenly there is this one who must have some special attention and has to be off doing something else.
 That’s challenging!
-That’s hard, especially, as you know if you have little ones coming up besides.
+That’s hard especially if you have little ones coming up besides.
 It’s a dynamic that is difficult.
 It goes back to whenever we have something that is difficult, the desire to have a system or a formula to make it easy is strong.

 NATALIE: Yeah.
 And when people make that promise and say, “Here.
 If you do this, this, and this you will be growing kids God’s way.”
-Well I want to grow my kids God’s way not my way, so I’d better do those things.
+Well, I want to grow my kids God’s way, not my way, so I’d better do those things.

 DAVE: Yeah, I know.
-As opposed to whose way.
+As opposed to whose way?
 Who else’s way are we going to choose, right?

 NATALIE: Exactly!
 That was a genius marketing tool, by the way.